-- What are the 3 main categories of iron overload? - 1. abnormal intestinal absorption of normal amounts of dietary iron, - 2. excesses of dietary iron, or - 3. parenteral sources of iron such as multiple blood transfusions. - Name the organs involved in iron overload:
+- Think of 3 main categories of iron overload... - abnormal intestinal absorption of normal amounts of dietary iron, - excesses of dietary iron, or - parenteral sources of iron such as multiple blood transfusions. - Name the organs involved in iron overload:

 Iron Overload: Signs and Symptoms